isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 Along Kampong Henderson, on Henderson road.

 Jimmy  <br>
-Then after that... worshipped presumably mainly by the people who lived in the kampong?
+Then after that, the shrine was worshipped presumably mainly by the people who lived in the kampong?

 Yi-Sheng  <br>
 Yes.
-Although it seems that her story was passed around...
-Even my mother who lived in the north of Singapore at Hylam Sua...
-She said her mum had heard of Lin Guniang [Maiden Lim] and there was a different story claiming that she had suffered sexual violence.
+Although it seems that her story was passed around.
+Even my mother who lived in the north of Singapore at Hylam Sua = said her mum had heard of Lin Guniang [Maiden Lim] and there was a different story claiming that she had suffered sexual violence.
 That's all she was able to tell.
 There are probably quite a few other Lin Guniang stories floating around.

 Jimmy  <br>
 The shrine was here on Henderson Road, but it got moved at some point, right?
 What's the story behind that?